OpenGeoVis/PVGeo/docs/Getting-Started.md

 ### Cloning the Repository
 Clone the repository from your command line by navigating to the directory you would like to save all of the code from this repo.

+!!! note
-**NOTE:** Windows users, you are going to want to clone to a folder/drive that has general read/write privileges such as your `D:\\` drive
+    Windows users, you are going to want to clone to a folder that has general read/write privileges such as your `D:\\` drive

 From your command line: